stijnvc/personal-website-rev2/_fp-collection/03-salad-shaker.md

 ---

-I worked on the Salad Shaker during my internship together with the great people from [Smaac](https://smaac.nl/).
+I worked on the Salad Shaker as a member of the design team at [Smaac](https://smaac.nl/).
 You can view this project [on their website](https://smaac.nl/cases/product-design_bonduelle_salad-shaker/).

 The contact person for this project is Alex de Winter ([alex@smaac.nl](mailto:alex@smaac.nl), +31 (0) 73 610 07 89).